 The total OPEB liability of this Plan is amortized on a closed 30-year period.
 The amortization method is a level percent of payroll method.
-As of July 1, 2021, there is 27 years remaining in the amortization period.
+As of July 1, 2022, there are 26 years remaining in the amortization period.

 Asset Valuation Method